Effective plot design: line plots

 Figure 4.18.
 Hypothetical mythical land temperatures with different line styles.

 Here in Figure 4.18, viewers can easily tell which line is which whether they have colorblindness or have printed a figure from a printer in grayscale.
 The difference, of course, is that this figure uses four different line styles: - for a solid line, : for a dotted line, -- for a dashed line, and -. for a line with dots and dashes.
-These are defined using shorthand plot formatting for Matplotlib [2], for which they are the only four available line styles.
-If your plots require more than four line styles, you will likely need to use Matplotlib rather than pandas for the plotting.
-In that case, you can find more about the line styles for Matplotlib plotting in the Matplotlib documentation online [3].
+These are defined using shorthand plot formatting for matplotlib [2], for which they are the only four available line styles.
+If your plots require more than four line styles, you will likely need to use matplotlib rather than pandas for the plotting.
+In that case, you can find more about the line styles for matplotlib plotting in the matplotlib documentation online [3].

 Although this plotting example may seem like a simple tip, it can make a great difference in ensuring all viewers see the same data effectively the same way.
 We will return to the topic of effective plot design to discuss selecting colors and other visualization tips in greater detail in Chapter 8.